b2m9/til/pycharm/configuration-directory.md

 # Location of stored configuration

-PyCharm stores configuration like code styles in a separate directory:
+PyCharm stores configuration like code styles in a separate directory.
+Here are the folders for version `2016.2`:

 `~/Library/Preferences/PyCharm2016.2`